 |Medical Transportation Program||1-877-633-8747|

 Well-being specialists are DFPS liaisons to Superior HealthPlan, the company that operates the STAR Health provider network.
-Contact your regional well-being specialist for help with STAR Health.
+The DFPS caseworker for the child contacts the regional well-being specialist for help with STAR Health.

 |Amarillo and El Paso Regions (Regions 1 and 10)||Lissette Amparan|

 |Abilene and Midland Regions (Regions 2 and 9)||John Clymer|

 |Beaumont Region (Regions 5)||Sheryl McCloney|

 Before STAR Health, data clearly showed children in DFPS conservatorship have increased health care needs.
 Physical health care for a child in conservatorship was five times the cost of care for a child receiving Medicaid but not in DFPS conservatorship.
 Behavioral health care costs were 40 times the cost for children not in conservatorship.